XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-Clean, fluid interface; ideal for long-term and mainstream investors
+Fluid, simple interface; optimized for mainstream investors

 Compatible software